billaxen/the-dom-p1/__pre-lecture/pre_fundamentals-3-2_testing.md

 function expect(result, value) {
   if (result === value) {
-    console.log("✅ Test succeeded");
+    console.log('✅ Test succeeded');
   } else {
     console.log(`⛔️ Expected “${result}” to equal “${value}”`);
   }
 }

-expect(doesNameStartWithLetter("Josh", "J"), true);
+expect(doesNameStartWithLetter('Josh', 'J'), true);
-expect(doesNameStartWithLetter("Josh", "A"), false);
+expect(doesNameStartWithLetter('Josh', 'A'), false);
 ```

----

 ### Exception, where are you?

-There are cases when

-- there is no error message.
-- the error message is wrong.
+There are cases when there is no error message.
+Or that the error message is wrong.

----

 Possible causes are